manoth-msft/home-assistant-dashboard-card-bvg-vbb-departures/README.md

-# Lovelace card for Berlin (BVG) and Brandenburg (VBB) transport integration
+# Home Assistant dashboard card for BVG/VBB real-time departures integration

 Custom lovelace card that displays upcoming departures from your defined public transport stops for Berlin and Brandenburg.

-**The integration itself can be found here: https://github.com/vas3k/home-assistant-berlin-transport**
+**The integration itself can be found here: https://github.com/manoth-msft/home-assistant-bvg-vbb-departures**

 This card works only after you installed and configured the integration.